r-/robert/README.md

 - You can call me Robby.

 Overview
-R.O.B.E.R.T is a robotics project designed to showcase the integration of Raspberry Pi with LEGO components and AI-powered image recognition, controlled through an intuitive web dashboard.
+R.O.B.E.R.T is a robotics project designed to showcase the integration of Raspberry Pi with LEGO components and AI-powered image recognition, controlled through an web dashboard.
 This powerful system is built to demonstrate the synergy between hardware and software in a fun and educational way.

 Built With:

 Hardware

 - Raspberry Pi – The core controller for R.O.B.E.R.T's operations